geomob/geomob-website/_posts/2020-05-06-map-6th-geomob-online-details.markdown

 * Unless there is some sort of unplanned technical problem, we will post a recording of the event shortly after the event.

-* In general, please come with the right attitude and have patience as it is our first ever online event.
-If all goes well we will have more in the future.

 <div class="heading">The speakers:</div>